amhiggin/DistributedFileSystem/README.md

 <b>Notes:</b>
 * The fileserver does not hold any versioning information about the files that it stores: it is the directory server which handles this.
 Versioning is used as part of the caching mechanism.
 * The client is able to identify the values of 'file_id' and 'file_server_id' by consulting the directory server for the file mapping it requires.
+* The fileserver, upon startup, also erases any previous contents of a root directory under the same name, e.g. if a directory called 'Server0/' exists from a previous run of the application, when a new Server0 is launched it will erase the contents of this file.